-There will soon be an unprecedented amount of activity relating to GDPR.
+Since the GDPR came into force there has been an unprecedented amount of activity.
 Is it really that bad or are we just surfing the crest of a prime sales and marketing opportunity?

 In its guidance on preparing for GDPR, the Information Commissioner's Office advocates a measured approach saying “Many of the GDPR's main concepts and principles are much the same as those in the current Data Protection Act (DPA), so if you are complying properly with the current law then most of your approach to compliance will remain valid under the GDPR and can be the starting point to build from.”

-In this series we'll be offering a practical six-step plan to help you achieve GDPR compliance in the remaining weeks leading up to May 25th, focusing on the key activities that you can realistically complete and that will put you (or keep you) on the path to GDPR compliance.
+In this series we'll be offering a practical six-step plan to help you achieve GDPR compliance, focusing on the key activities that you can realistically complete and that will put you (or keep you) on the path to GDPR compliance.

 Each of these steps will be covered in more detail in our weekly posts and they are also set out in our template GDPR compliance project plan which you can download here.
-Below is a closer look at step 1: scoping and mobilisation.
+Below is a closer look at Step 1: Scoping and Mobilization.